 But boy, do you want that button income so badly.
 Each patch you buy gives you zero to four button income when you pass that section on the time track, which is the second thing you have to consider when deciding which patch to purchase (I’m trying but I cannot avoid this alliteration, I swear).
 How many buttons you have at the end of the game is also how the winner is decided, so bringing in that income is an extremely important part of your decision making.

 So how does it feel to play Patchwork?
-Oddly enough, the theme sticks quite well, and you can imagine that rushing through this adventure means you'll end up with a shoddy quilt full of gaping holes.
-You'll also lose – this is a game that rewards players for starting slowly and building up a good foundation before splashing out on some of the larger, flashier bits of material.
+Oddly enough, the theme sticks quite well.
+You can imagine that rushing through this adventure means you’ll end up with a shoddy quilt full of gaping holes.
+You’ll also lose – this is a game that rewards players for starting slowly and building up a good foundation before splashing out on some of the larger, flashier bits of material.

 Does it make you care what the other player is doing?
 Absolutely… to a point.
 There aren’t many parts where you’ll be in direct conflict throughout (which is just as well because if there was then the game would have had to somehow work in a mechanic for stabbing someone with a knitting needle), and this is, well, it’s okay.
 You might be racing to pick up those small single-square patches on the time track, and there will be one or two occasions when your opponent buys a piece that you had your eye on.
 This will happen by accident more than on purpose, however, and you won’t really be mad because, let’s face it, this is a nice game for nice people.
 Instead you’ll tut, laugh, and move on, perhaps stopping to make a pot of tea or butter some scones for you both to share.